hoprnet/ct-research/ct-app/README.md

 This folder contains the ct-app.

-The goal of the ct-app is to distribute wxHOPR token through 1 HOP messages in the monte rosa network.
+The goal of the ct-app is to distribute wxHOPR token through 1 HOP messages in the Dufour network.
 The ct-app is responsible for replacing staking rewards users earn in the current staking season beyond its discontinuation.

 ## Development Requirements